 A lawn care contract facilitates a working arrangement between a client and a landscaper on a residential or commercial property in exchange for monetary compensation.
 Generally, this includes services like cropping, lawn mowing, maintenance, hedging, and any other personalized request the client may have.
 The agreement may be a one-time agreement, or a recurring one, which is typically the case with commercial properties.
-In such agreements, clients are billed on regular time intervals.
+In such agreements, clients are billed at regular time intervals.

 What are a landscaper’s duties?